alessiaghidini/CH-630-drug-discovery/GETTING_STARTED.md

    Select the folder you downloaded from GitHub

-   Open the notebook: 0_python_introduction.ipynb
+   Open the notebook from the folder 0_python_introduction: 0_python_introduction.ipynb

    At the top right: Select the kernel → drug_discovery

-6. Complete the 0_python_introduction.ipynb
+7. Complete the 0_python_introduction.ipynb

    This will introduce you to Python basics